-The goal of the Graduate Program in Performing Arts is to qualify researchers and professors in areas related to the performing arts, namely theater, dance and performance, in interaction or not with other artistic areas, providing the spread of knowledge through the contribution of researchers to specialized journals, scientific events in the area and, regarding the extension and socialization of knowledge, public presentation of shows and performances stemming from research.
+The goal of the Performing Arts Graduate Program is to qualify researchers and professors in areas related to the performing arts, namely theater, dance and performance, in interaction or not with other artistic areas, providing the spread of knowledge through the contribution of researchers to specialized journals, scientific events in the area and, regarding the extension and socialization of knowledge, public presentation of shows and performances stemming from research.

 Prominent among the relevant aspects of the Performing Arts Graduate Program/UNICAMP is the close relationship between theory and practice.
 This is viewed as a core element of the program for being a fertile ground of questioning and problematics, widely discussed in artistic and academic circles of performing arts research in Brazil, and which is in continuous development.
 Alongside the relationship between theory and practice, also of key importance are the notions of “experience” proposed at different levels by philosophers, scholars from different fields and artist-researchers, who act as catalysts for tensions that, in turn, contribute to the materialization of the singularities that run through performance phenomena.
 This trait is reflected in the research being developed by students of the master’s and doctoral courses of the Performing Arts Graduate Program, under the supervision of faculty members, which often culminates in a two-fold final production: a dance, theatre and/or performance show accompanied by a dissertation or thesis defended in front of a committee of experts.